yueguoguo/yueguoguo.github.io/_posts/2025-12-22-contextual-alignment.md

 If there is no standard interfaces, it would make the alignment hard to realize.
 The idea of achieving alignment through standardized interfaces rather than shared understanding appears independently across cognitive science, systems theory, organizational design, and software engineering.
-From Simon’s nearly decomposable systems, to Beer’s cybernetic contracts, to Minsky’s agent-based cognition and modern API-driven software architectures, the same pattern
-emerges: alignment scales only when interaction is constrained by explicit interfaces and assumptions.
+According to the well-known *Conway's Law*, the organizational characteristics determine the implementation of the system.
+That is to say, the interfaces need to be implemented in a way that work the best towards the optimization of the alignment process.
+From the software engineering's point of view, it requires the standardized data model, input, output, etc., to integrate the disconnected components with their local context.
+In the modern API-driven software architectures, the alignment scales only when interaction is constrained by explicit interfaces and assumptions - this is exactly what *context engineering* helps in the contemporary AI-enabled system, where the contextual artifacts are managed systematically for coordination.

 ## Thoughts